- AdTech

 Across all of these, a few patterns repeat consistently in painful migrations: underestimating the complexity of merging identity graphs and data models from different sources; the “big rewrite” trap where companies try to replace working systems entirely rather than incrementally; adtech-specific speed requirements (sub-100ms auctions) that make poorly integrated systems fail in production in ways that wouldn’t matter in other software; and cultural mismatches when large corporations (Verizon, AT&T, Oracle) acquire fast-moving adtech companies and impose enterprise processes on them.

 “Let’s deconstruct these painful migrations models and architect the recovery.
-See you in a next post! 😛
+See you in a 5 models of failure platform migration and how to handle it.😛